 There are many free applications and online tools journalists can use to make different types of stories, from interactives and graphics to data visualizations and maps.
-These are links to many of the most useful and popular ones and tutorials on how to use them.
+These are links to many of the most useful and popular ones and tutorials on how to use them for effective storytelling.

-Google Charts lets you generate many different types of charts using data in a Google spreadsheet.
+Google Charts lets you generate many different types of charts using data in a Google spreadsheet to use in your storytelling.

 - Google Charts – Google Developers